 - Bananas: Banana slices or mashed bananas are definitely a match for these peanut buttery flavors.

-- Fresh fruit: Try other fresh fruit options too, like strawberries, which will be delicious with peanut butter.
+- Berries: Try other fresh fruit options too, like strawberries, which will be delicious with peanut butter.

 - Chocolate chips: Throw on some extra chocolate chips for a peanut butter and chocolate combo that makes you feel like you’re eating Reese’s peanut butter cups for breakfast.